Smeilz/game_playing_scripts/README.md

   * QAfterstateAgent - basic Q-learner

-  * QLambdaAfterstateAgent - uses eligibility traces (not sure if correct/stable yet!)
+  * QLambdaAfterstateAgent - uses eligibility traces, use alpha=0.5, lam=0.5 for TicTacToe in 1000 games